euwbah/musescore-xen-tuner/README.md

 > [!TIP]
 > If you're using fingering-related features, it is recommended to change the default MuseScore shortcut of `Ctrl+F` from _"Find / Go to"_ to _"Add fingering"_.
 This will make note entry much more efficient.

-Fingerings are a handy way of attaching text directly to a single note.
-You can press space/tab to navigate between adjacent fingerings which allows you to edit them efficiently.
+Fingerings are a handy way of attaching text directly to a single note. **You can press (shift) space/tab to navigate between adjacent fingerings** which allows you to edit them efficiently.

+### 0. Entering accidentals

+If [text representations of accidental symbols are defined](#advanced-declaring-text-representations-of-accidentals), typing the text representations of accidentals into a fingering then hitting `Alt+R` will quickly assign those accidentals.

 ### 1. Entering accidentals via Accidental Vector